Jess Phillips: Appointment to the Shadow Frontbench

 Phillips was appointed by Keir Starmer to serve as Shadow Minister for Domestic Violence and Safeguarding, a position in the Shadow Home Office, on 9 April 2020.
+It was the first time she had served on the shadow frontbench.

 She resigned from her position following a vote on a ceasefire in the Gaza war on 15 November 2023.
 In her resignation letter, Phillips said the decision to resign was with a heavy heart, adding that "I can see no route where the current military action does anything but put at risk the hope of peace and security for anyone in the region now and in the future."
-It was the first time she had served on the shadow frontbench.

 Parliamentary Standards

-In May 2022 Phillips narrowly avoided being referred to the Parliamentary Committee on Standards after being investigated by the Commissioner for Standards for repeatedly failing to register interests within the required timescale.
+In May 2022, Phillips narrowly avoided being referred to the Parliamentary Committee on Standards after being investigated by the Commissioner for Standards for repeatedly failing to register interests within the required timescale.
 She accepted that she had breached the rules, and the matter was resolved through the rectification process.

 4th term (2024–)

 Phillips was again re-elected at the 2024 general election with a greatly decreased vote share of 31.2% and a decreased majority of only 693.
 She described it as the 'worst election I have ever stood in'.

-On 9 July 2024, she was appointed a Parliamentary Under-Secretary of State in the Home Office, which she said was with responsibility for safeguarding and violence against women and girls.
+On 9 July 2024, she was appointed a Parliamentary Under-Secretary of State for Safeguarding and Violence Against Women and Girls, which she said was with responsibility for safeguarding and violence against women and girls.

+On 12 May 2026, amid growing calls for the resignation of Prime Minister Keir Starmer following landslide local‑election losses of more than 1,400 Labour seats, Phillips submitted her letter of resignation from the role of Safeguarding Minister.